solana-labs/tour-de-sol/ip-collector/README.md

 ## Audit
-Loads the `observed-ip-addresses.json` and audits the observations for USA IP addresses usage
+Loads `observed-ip-addresses.json` and audits the observations for USA IP addresses usage

 Usage:
 ```bash